Curriculum and Instruction

 Although we are proud of our students’ past successes, as evidenced in our District Report Card, we try to support students trying to close identified gaps in learning.
 Two types of interventions are available to students as we address their diverse learning needs outside of special education, namely Academic Intervention Services (AIS) and Response to Intervention (RtI).
 AIS are various forms of supplemental instruction provided in the general curriculum to assist students in meeting the State learning standards.
 RtI is an educational strategy employing high quality research-based instruction to close achievement gaps for all students, in particular in reading in the early grades.

 Lynbrook Schools offers enrichment opportunities to all of our students through our Flight School.
 For students who require additional challenge, we also offer the Voyager Program.
-The Voyager Program offers enrichment opportunities for students in grades 3-5 to extend their learning beyond the typical grade level curricula.
+The Voyager Program offers opportunities for students in grades 4-5 to extend their learning beyond the typical grade level curricula.
 To learn more about these programs, please click here.

 In order to measure teaching and learning in the Lynbrook Public School District, both students and teachers are assessed in accordance with the New York State Education Department guidelines and calendar

 New York State administers ELA/Literacy and Mathematics Common Core tests in grades 3-8 intended to provide students, families, educators, and the public better measures of student proficiency in the knowledge and skills students need to succeed in college and careers.
 Although we believe that this is valuable information, we do respect parents’ rights to opt out and request that you do so in writing prior to the test administration period.